Our Building Story

 So far in 2021 the Building Sub-committee has been working hard, with our project manager, to hire an architect, meet with the city zoning commission and to find an insurer for the building.
 Now the VOLAR team is supporting the architect and engineering team to do adequate assessments of the building.
 In the effort to do development differently we have prioritized the joy of working with Black contractors and professionals who understand the mission and vision of VOLAR to build the power and leadership and redistribute wealth to low-income Black residents in East Baltimore.
 This has proven to be a challenge because of the monopoly that white companies and institutions have on the insurance, architectural, real-estate, building industries.
-We will be hiring a new project manager soon.
-If you or someone you know would like to put in a bid for our RFQ please get in touch with the Building Sub-committee at firstname.lastname@example.org.
+If you or someone you know would like to put in a bid for our RFQ for General Contractor Services please get in touch with the Building Sub-committee at email@example.com.

 Click on the PDF linked below for the RFQ for General Contractor Services.

 9:00 AM Wednesday, June 22, 2022

 • Submit all questions regarding this RFQ on or before: